prioritizr/prioritizr/docs/news/index.md

   suggestion.
 - Fix several typos in documentation.
 - Thrown warnings are now immediately visible.
-- Update references in the publication record vignette.
+- Update references in the *Publication record* vignette.
 - Specify English (US) in the DESCRIPTION file.

 ## prioritizr 4.0.4